demsking/gulp-html-dependencies/README.md

 # gulp-html-dependencies
-Parse your HTML file and copy bower/npm files to your destination directory
+Parse your HTML file and copy bower/npm dependencies to your destination directory

 ## Install